cvs-health/testaro/README.md

 .then(report => …);
 ```

-Testaro will run the job and return a modified `report` object.
-When Testaro finishes, the `acts` and `jobData` properties of `report` will contain the results.
+Testaro will run the job and return a `report` object, a copy of the job with the `acts` and `jobData` properties containing the results.
 The final statement can further process the `report` object as desired in the `then` callback.

 The Testilo package contains functions that can create jobs from scripts and add scores and explanations to reports.